RyanMeaux1990/RyanMeaux1990.github.io/README.md

 5. Creating and updating User Interfaces.
 6. Adding app functionality and complexity.
 7. Providing data mining functionality.

+###Course Outcome
+3: I designed and evaluated computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices by completing the following enhancement.
+By using data mining we are able to solve the problem of visualizing their weight loss and muscle growth.

 ### Reflection
 For this week I struggled to use the Gradle system to incorporate the data mining package but through the use of trial and error I ended up getting it to finally download the API that I needed to bring in the charts for the data mining.
 Once I was able to get the package installed, I next had the chance to learn about creating charts within the app.